Avoch: Fishing

+The report for 1908 states that the "majority of men [are] absent from April till September at [the] herring fishing."
+The principal kinds of fish landed in Avoch were codlings, haddocks and flounders.

 Industry

 Much of Avoch's wealth has come from its fishing industry, and it remains a significant contributor to the village economy, with several large fishing boats owned or crewed from Avoch and an active fishermen's co-operative based there.
 The harbour is no longer used by the larger boats for landing but is used by leisure craft and boats taking visitors to see the dolphins in the inner Moray Firth at Chanonry Point.
 In addition to the fishing industry, commuting to Inverness and tourism provide income to the village.
 Lazy Corner, named for the youngsters who gathered there to pass the time, has been moved by the road widening in the Eighties, and spruced up by a sculpture intended to add character to the village.
 It is still a gathering place.